-"Scott has a knack for strategy discussion and summarising the take-Reserve Aid, a Texas charity that provides emergency grants for the families of retired or wounded military personnel, also benefits from the assistance of the hedge fund industry.
+"Scott has a knack for listening to a 30-minute In 2011, the Simons Foundation awarded strategy discussion and summarising the takeaway in one sentence." teams across the US, UK, South America and Reserve Aid, a Texas charity that provides emergency grants for the families of retired or wounded military personnel, also benefits from the assistance of the hedge fund industry.
 Founded by Lucas Detor, an exarmy soldier turned executive of Morgan Stanley's distressed debt department, the organisation's board includes managers from the hedge funds Highland Capital and Brigade Capital Management, who have been instrumental in expanding the funding and operations base of the charity.